 (e) agree to complete, in each year of the term of the agreement, at least five additional contact hours or 0.5 continuing education units (CEUs) of Board of Registration in Pharmacy approved continuing education that address areas of practice generally related to the particular collaborative practice agreement; and

-(f) if prescriptive practices are included in the collaborative practice agreement, agree to maintain a current controlled substance registration issued by the Department during the term of the agreement, pursuant to M.G.L. c.
+(f) if prescriptive practices are included in the collaborative practice agreement, agree to maintain a current controlled substances registration issued by the Department during the term of the agreement, pursuant to M.G.L. c.
 94C, §§ 7 and 9 and 105 CMR 700.000: Implementation of M.G.L. c.
 94C.

 (g) Whenever an authorized pharmacist participating in a CDTM agreement is disciplined by the Board of Registration in Pharmacy, whether by consent agreement or by a final decision and order, or otherwise subject to any practice restrictions, the authorized pharmacist must provide written notification of such discipline or practice restriction to each supervising physician.